Boccca2014/CodeGra.de/docs/user/management.rst

 Finished Grading and Notifications
 +++++++++++++++++++++++++++++++++++
-CodeGrade provides essential communication tools between graders in the shape of e-mail notifications.
+CodeGrade provides essential communication tools between graders in the shape of email notifications.
 These notifications rely on graders indicating that they are done grading by setting their state to 'Done' after all grading is finished.

 .. warning::